-The principal activities of the Company are the manufacture of sweetened condensed milk, milk powder, dairy products and fruit juice drinks for distribution in the home market and for export.
+The principal activities of the Company are the manufacture and/or distribution of sweetened condensed milk, milk powder, dairy products and fruit juice drinks in the home market and for export.

-There have been no significant changes in the nature of the activities of the Company during the financial year.
+There have been no significant changes in the nature of the activities of the Company during the financial vear.